For whatever it's worth, the photos below are also mine, taken by ten-year-old me with my prized Kodak Instamatic camera.

 "Yes, the night monster will settle there and will find herself a resting place."
 Isaiah 34:14b

-But it was the right knife, too, its stainless three-inch folding-blade and utilitarian Swiss-army implements perfect for carrying confidently in one's front pocket all day long, especially on a grand, far-away expedition such as this.
+It was the right knife, too, its stainless three-inch folding-blade and utilitarian Swiss-army implements perfect for carrying confidently in one's front pocket all day long, especially on a grand, far-away excursion such as this.

-The fish, lying on its side on the deck, a large trolling-hook still pinned in its lower jaw, had obviously gauged his knife's sharpness, too; its wide, unblinking eyes betrayed its awareness, as it gaped and gasped, carefully articulating its desperate need for oxygen.
+The fish, lying on its side on the deck, a large trolling-hook still pinned in its lower jaw, had obviously gauged the sharpness of the boy's knife, too; its wide, unblinking eyes betrayed its awareness, as it gaped and gasped, painfully articulating its desperate need for oxygen.
 It needed to die, wanted to.

-A very sharp knife could do the job: quickly and easily.
-At the lake, in the summer, he'd watched his father gut small trout, caught by rod and reel from the deck of their tiny wooden sailboat, with the very same knife: quickly and easily.
-A thrust below the chin, just behind the gills, a few grinding cuts against the grain of the fish's belly, and it would be done.
+A very-sharp-knife would do the job: quickly and easily.
+At the lake, in the summer, he'd watched his father gut small trout, caught by rod and reel from the deck of their tiny wooden sailboat, with the same very sharp knife: quickly and easily.
+A jab below the chin, just behind the gills, a few grinding cuts against the grain of the fish's belly, and it was done.

 "¿Qué estás haciendo?" the teenage deckhand yelled at the boy.
 "No matar a ese pez, estúpido!"

-"What?" the boy asked, stepping back as the 'hand lunged for the knife and pulled it from his grasp, automatically folding the blade back into the hilt and jamming it angrily into his own pocket.
+"What?" the boy asked, stepping back as the 'hand lunged for the knife, pulled it quickly from his grasp and then, almost instinctively, pressed the back of the back of the blade into his thigh, folding it into the hilt, and jamming it angrily into his own pocket.
 The boy understood very little Spanish.
-But nevertheless, he knew, quickly and easily, that he'd been scolded for his intention to kill the big yellow-green dorado, the evening's prized entree, prematurely.
+But he knew, nevertheless, that he'd been scolded for his intention to use his knife to kill the big yellow-green dorado, the evening's prized entree, prematurely.

-"If you'd killed it, it would have begun to spoil out there in the sun, before we had a chance to eat it for our dinner," his grandmother explained later, as she secretly handed his knife back to him in the below-deck cabin they shared with his grandfather.
+"If you'd killed it, it would have begun to spoil out there in the sun before we had a chance to eat it for our dinner," his grandmother explained later, as she secretly handed the knife back to him in the small below-deck cabin they shared with his grandfather.

-So the boy waited, sitting beside the slowly dying fish on the deck amidship, his back against the wall of the bridge of their small chartered ketch, knifeless, helpless, until its gasping seemed to stop.
+So the boy had waited, sitting for much of the hottest part of the day beside the slowly dying fish on the deck amidship, his back against the wall of the bridge of their small chartered ketch, knifeless, helpless, until its eyes clouded over and the gasping seemed to stop.

 Up close, its teeth looked a full yard long.

-And in one split-second moment the boy recalled that he had been warned of this earlier in the day, as they all piled into the Zodiac inflatable to head to the beach, not to walk, and especially not swim, too near the nesting harems of sea lions.
+And in one split-second moment the boy recalled that he had been warned of this earlier in the day, as they all piled into the Zodiac to head to the beach, that he was not to walk, and especially not swim, too near the nesting harems of sea lions.

-"Those males, the fat ones with the big fangs, will think you're a rival for their mates if you get too close," their handsome, affable Australian guide had warned.
-"They've only got one thing on their mind this time of the year, and you don't want to get in the way of that," he said, grinning as he pulled confidently on the outboard's starter-cord and all the grown-ups in the bow laughed as the motor roared to life.
+"Those males, the fat ones with the fangs, they will think you're a rival for their mates if you get too close," their handsome, affable Australian guide had warned.
+"They've only got one thing on their mind this time of the year, and you don't want to get in the way of that," he said, grinning as he pulled confidently on the outboard's starter-cord.
+All the grown-ups in the bow laughed as the motor roared to life.

-But the clear warm water was simply too tempting, and before long the boy could be found swimming alone, well away from the group sunbathing on the vast sandy beach, out past the rocks and reef, and into the deeper darker blue waters of the lagoon.
-Young sea lions darted in and out of his path playfully, beautiful fish were all around him, unafraid, the water fathoms deep; it was heaven.
+But the clear water was warm and simply too inviting, and before long the boy could be found swimming alone, well away from the group sunbathing on the vast sandy beach, out past the rocks and reef and into the deeper darker blue waters of the lagoon.
+Young sea lions darted in and out of his path playfully, multicolored fish were all around him, unafraid, the water fathoms deep; it was heaven.

-Until a large dark mass lurked beneath him, gliding quickly, stealthily, from his left to his right, disturbing the trajectory of all the fish and the sea lions around him, and, albeit just for a moment, thoroughly confounding the boy.
+'Til a large dark mass lurked beneath him, gliding stealthily from his left to his right, disturbing the trajectory of the fish and the sea lions around him, and, albeit just for a moment, thoroughly confounding the boy.

-Without warning, the massive head exploded out of the water directly in front of him mere inches from his face, a wild, whiskered, snarling thing, full of teeth, and threat, and animal-rage.
+Without warning, a massive head exploded out of the water directly in front of him, mere inches from his face, a wild, whiskered, snarling thing full of teeth, and threat, and animal-rage.

 "Go!"
 Its deep voice belched across the water.

-A watery scream escaped the boys lips as he turned in blind-panic to swim for the beach and the hope of safety as he'd never swum before.
-Unhurt but terrified, he reached the shoreline, greeted by a cacophony of screaming from the rest of the landing party, in record time
+A watery scream escaped the boys lips as he turned in blind-panic to swim for the beach and the hope of safety.
+Unhurt but terrified, he soon reached the shoreline, greeted by a cacophony of screaming from the rest of the landing party.

 Santa Fe island's impressive relief.
-Miles from the nearest settlement from which his postcards could hope to be sent, he nevertheless found it comforting to write to his mother about the day's experiences while the others laughed and drank overhead, downplaying his terror and the day's sadness and scold, playing up the excitement and adventure of it all instead.
+Miles from the nearest settlement from which his postcards could hope to be sent, he nevertheless found it comforting to write to his mother about the day's experiences while the others laughed and drank overhead, downplaying to her his terror and the day's sadness and scold, playing up instead the excitement and adventure of it all.

 Lost in thought as he wrote, his grandfather surprised him when he came into the cabin unexpectedly.

-"Have you seen my sweater?" he asked.
-"It's a little chilly up on deck tonight," the older man observed, rifling through the cabin's small closet.
+"Have you seen my sweater?" the old man asked.
+"It's a little chilly up on deck tonight," he observed, rifling through the cabin's small closet.